-- A Notice of the Right to Language Services (hereafter "NLR") in English and in no fewer than the five most commonly spoken languages in the judicial district, providing a phone number to call as well as an email address where a request for an interpreter may be sent.
-The NLR is provided in the following fashion: - Automatic printing of the standardized AOPC-provided NLR for hearing notices and subpoenas generated by MDJS and CPCMS. - \boxtimes An abbreviated NLR in this judicial district's 5 top languages in addition to English, approved by AOPC, and appearing on the back of our envelopes. - \Box Through another method, explained below:

-- ⊠ Notice of Language Rights and the appropriate contact information for requesting an interpreter is included on all court brochures and informational materials. - ☑ Our judicial district will make the UJS language access brochure available on our website. - ⊠ Notice of Language Rights and the appropriate contact information for requesting an interpreter is posted on the court's website at this link:
+the five me of the Right to Language Services (hereafter "NLR") in English and in no fewer than ost commonly spoken languages in the judicial district, providing a phone number to l as an email address where a request for an interpreter may be sent.
+The NLR is n the following fashion: Automatic printing of the standardized AOPC-provided NLR for hearing notices and subpoenas generated by MDJS and CPCMS.
+An abbreviated NLR in this judicial district's 5 top languages in addition to English, approved by AOPC, and appearing on the back of our envelopes.
+Through another method, explained below: $\boxtimes$ Language Rights and the appropriate contact information for requesting an interpreter is n all court brochures and informational materials. $\boxtimes$ Our judicia al district will make the UJS language access brochure available on our website. $\boxtimes$ Language Rights and the appropriate contact information for requesting an interpreter on the court's website at this link: https://ww w.mercercountypa.gov/Courts/Forms.htm $\boxtimes$ AOPC Rig ght to Interpreter posters are placed prominently and in close proximity to court or e staff in: $\boxtimes$ MI CCP court or court office reception/information desks or kiosks Of courts and court offices ther locations: Clerk of Courts Prothonotary $\boxtimes$ card in En cards in the five most common languages spoken in the judicial district, as well as a glish for deaf or hard of hearing persons are placed prominently and in close proximity court office staff in:

-https://www.mercercountypa.gov/Courts/Forms.htm

-- \boxtimes AOPC Right to Interpreter posters are placed prominently and in close proximity to court or court office staff in: - All CCP court or court office reception/information desks or kiosks - \boxtimes MDJ courts and court offices - Other locations: Clerk of Courts

-Prothonotary

-☑ "I Speak" cards in the five most common languages spoken in the judicial district, as well as a card in English for deaf or hard of hearing persons are placed prominently and in close proximity to court or court office staff in:

-All CCP court or court office reception/information desks or kiosks

-- \boxtimes MDJ courts and court offices

-- ☑ Other locations:

-Clerk of Courts

-Prothonotary

-In addition to the above-described methods, the judicial district intends to provide Advance Notice in the following ways, and/or intends to do so by the dates indicated below:

-2. System for Receiving and Processing Requests for Language Services

-- \boxtimes The judicial district has language services in place to receive and respond to requests for language services to LEP persons who contact court staff to inform them of their need for language services.

-- These services are available in the following methods of communication:

-- ☑ In person

-☑ By phone

-☑ Email

-☑ Website

-☑ Portal

-☑ Mail

-Section VII.
-Keeping Data on the Need for and Use of Language Access Services

-- ☑ In compliance with the LAP for the UJS, this judicial district inputs all data regarding use of interpreters and provision of other language access services into Language Access Data Collection ("LADC"), the statewide system for tracking this data. - ☑ In addition, this judicial district utilizes the "special consideration" feature in MDJS and CPCMS to indicate the need for an interpreter for cases in those systems. - \boxtimes The judicial district uses the following system to mark case files and scheduling documents with an "interpreter needed" designation, so that there is an automatic mechanism to trigger arrangements for an interpreter throughout the life cycle of a given case.
-Please describe below what system this district is using:

-Personal list in individual offices as may be necessary.
+☑ MDJ courts and c court offices Σ ☑ Other locations: Clerk of Courts Prothonotary described methods, the judicind/or intends to do so by the d al district intends to provide Advance Notice ates indicated below: 2.
+S ystem for Receivin g and Processing Requests for Language Services la • to receive and respond to requests for rt staff to inform them of their need for $\boxtimes$ T These services are av ailable in the following meth ods of communication: ⊠ In person ⊠ By phone ⊠ Email ☐ Website ☐ Portal ⊠ Mail Section ' VII.
+Keeping Data on the Need for and Use of Language Access Services iı nterpreters and provi cial district inputs all data regarding use of services into Language Access Data cking this data. - cial district utilizes the "special or an interpreter for cases in t al consideration" feature in MDJS and CPCMS hose systems. a: a: n "interpreter neede d" designation, so that there interpreter throughout the life ark case files and scheduling documents with s an automatic mechanism to trigger cycle of a given case.
+Please describe below Personal list in inc dividual offices as may be n ecessary.